cullen-molitor/KFM_Shiny_App/App/Text/About/about.md

 This application is not paid for by the National Park Service, nor is it endorsed by them in any way.

+## Patience Required

+This application is hosted on a free google cloud service with minimal resources allocated.
+Many of the features of this app may load slowly.
+Some features require significant computation to plot and will load even slower than others.